What’s the Alternative Minimum Tax, and When Will You Have to Pay It?

 • Donate appreciated securities to charities approved by the IRS

 One of the most common scenarios where taxpayers are vulnerable to the AMT is in cases where Incentive Stock Options are exercised during the year.
 In any year you exercise ISOs, pay special attention to the AMT and ensure that the tax preparer or tax software runs an AMT calculation.
 Due to the complexity of this tax process, we recommend using a tax preparer to run these calculations instead of trying to do it yourself.
-Contact our team to learn more about the alternative minimum tax and if it will affect you this upcoming year.
+Contact our team to learn more about the alternative minimum tax and whether it will affect you.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.